 Graduates are also eligible to write certification exams administered by the Environmental Operators Certificate Program (EOCP) of B.C.
 Based on the practical hands on experience obtained in the WET Program, graduates are awarded six months credit towards the required work experience necessary to be eligible to write one of the EOCP Level l Examinations.

 After graduating with a Diploma in Water Engineering Technology, students who wish to obtain a Bachelor Degree can continue with their education.
-The following list summarizes the Universities which offer degree programs where Water Engineering Technology graduates receive credit for two years of undergraduate training:
+Please refer to the Water Engineering Technology department website for a complete list of the universities and their degree programs.

 B.C. secondary school graduation or equivalent.